What is Bowed Tendon Horse and How It Can Affect Your Horse

 • Supplements like TRI-ACTA H.A. for Equine for pain and inflammation

 The University of Minnesota Extension suggests that treatment includes resting with a return to exercise happening gradually, on top of medications, supplementation, and potential surgery.
-It also reports that although your horse may appear to be better after a few days, it actually takes between 8-11 months to make a full recovery.
+It also reports that although your horse may appear to be better after a few days, it takes between 8-11 months to fully recover.

 So make sure you get into the vet ASAP when you notice the symptoms of a bowed tendon on your horse so he or she can get treated medically, and then get to rest, as quickly as possible.